Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/09-ERDs-Resource-Associations-and-MongoDB/README.md

 Choose one of your resource diagrams and decide whether to model the associations as a **Reference to Document**, **Value Association**, or **Embedded Document**.
 What are the pros and cons of each?

+If you finish early, work on your Playlister tutorial!

 <!-- > -->

 <!-- .slide: data-background="#0D4062" -->
 ## Homework

-- Playlister tutorial due on Monday, Dec 1
+- Playlister tutorial due on Monday, Dec 9

-- [Contractor Project](https://docs.google.com/document/d/1C8eOyLBeGMKJ2y50QwLU5tWjNb2JVcpAE4khUBIfm0U/edit) due on Thursday, Oct 10
+- [Contractor Project](https://docs.google.com/document/d/1C8eOyLBeGMKJ2y50QwLU5tWjNb2JVcpAE4khUBIfm0U/edit) due on Thursday, Dec 12

 <!-- > -->